Summer Term in Year 4 - Half termly letter

 The first text we will be reading this half-term is “I was a Rat” by Philip Pullman and a non-fiction text about rivers which links to our topic.
 We will also continue to work on editing our writing to include more ambitious vocabulary, grammar and punctuation.

 This half term we will explore statistics in detail.
 We will interpret data and create a variety of graphs (including bar charts and time graphs).
 We will also explore problem solving involving graphs.
 Next we will explore measurement by calculating area and perimeter.

 We will continue looking at habitats and then move on to revisit areas of the curriculum we have already covered with a focus on working scientifically and developing our investigative techniques.

 The children will be developing coding skills through a variety of games and activities on the Purple Mash programme.

-In music, we will continue using Charanga to explore new musical knowledge.
-The children will use their voices and instruments to learn how to read music and alter their performance of a piece.
-Our focus song will be Lean On Me.
+In music, we will be returning to use Charanga to explore new musical knowledge.
+The children will use their voices and instruments like glockenspiels to learn how to read music and alter their performance of a piece.

 Trips and Special Events